-This article will answer some questions about the nbn™, Australia's new national broadband network that includes a wide range of internet technologies.
+This article will answer some questions about the NBN™, Australia's new national broadband network that includes a wide range of internet technologies which is designed to replace or upgrade Australia’s aging copper network.

-If you have any issues with your nbn™ service, please see our troubleshooting guides on iiHelp.
+If you have any technical issues with your NBN™ service, please see our troubleshooting guides on iiHelp.

-How do I get connected to the nbn™ network?
+How do I get connected to the NBN™?

 When will my address be eligible for NBN™ pre-order?